xolanintsibande/every-dashboard-begins-on-the-sales-floor/article/sales-to-dashboard.md

-# Every Dashboard Begins on the Sales Floor
+# Every dashboard begins on the sales floor

 *How five years in FMCG retail taught me the way I think about business, data and decision-making.*